 We were miffed about the recent two-page spread article in a recent number of the Brent & Kilburn Times about the cost to the NHS of patients missing their hospital appointments for no good reason.
-The newspaper decided not to publish the BPV response to this article, which we believe emanated from the NHS.
-So here is the text of the letter we sent.
-Let … Continue reading
+On 26 May the newspaper finally published the BPV response to this article, which we believe emanated from the NHS.
+In case you did not see it, here is the … Continue reading

 Deep emotions were stirred when consultant psychiatrist, Dr Aggrey Burke, addressed a public meeting in Brent on Race and Mental Health on Tuesday 19th April.